MobilityData/gbfs.org/docs/specification/reference.md

 # GBFS Version 2.2

-This documentation refers to **v2.2**, which is the current official specification version. <br>
+This documentation refers to **v2.2**, which is the current official specification version.

-For information on all supported  and upcoming versions see the [README](README.md#read-the-spec--version-history) on the GBFS repo.
+For information on all supported  and upcoming versions see the [complete version history](https://github.com/NABSA/gbfs/wiki/Complete-Version-History) on the GBFS repo.

+!!! note

-<em>Note: This version is limited in its support for carsharing.
-Significant additions were made to the specification in support of carsharing  in the current release candidate, [v2.3-RC2](https://github.com/NABSA/gbfs/blob/v2.3-RC2/gbfs.md) .</em>
+    This version is limited in its support for carsharing.
+Significant additions were made to the specification in support of carsharing  in the current release candidate, [v2.3-RC2](https://github.com/NABSA/gbfs/blob/v2.3-RC2/gbfs.md)

 ## Terminology